gurivier/pysourcecloze/README.md

   * PySourceCloze has been tested on Moodle versions 3.1 LTS, 3.5 LTS, 3.6, 3.9 LTS, and 4.0 beta.

 * Firefox or Safe Exam Browser:
-  * PySourceCloze has been tested on Firefox 78 and 98.
+  * PySourceCloze has been tested on Firefox versions 78 and 98.

 ### Installation